blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

   In this case, what you think is correct depends on whether you think the Dems can return to their pre-2020 levels of support from Hispanic voters or instead that 2020 is an indication of things to come.

-In order to simplify the results we’ve split them into four categories:

-1. “Both Models Close” lists districts where both models agree that the race is close.
-These are always good places for donors.
-2. “Plausible Surprises” includes districts whiche are historically close and where our model suggests an outcome different from the historical expectation.
-These might be interesting as long-shot picks, bench-building or for purposes of defense in a tough year.
-3. “Differences of degree” lists districts where our models agree but we think it’s less close than the historical model.
-We’re less interested in driving donations to these districts since we think they are safe or out of reach, especially in this cycle.
-4. “Implausible Suprises” includes districts where we disagree strongly with the historical model but the difference is so large as to be more likely a place where the model is a bad fit and the historical model does not leave much room for a supriose outcome.

-We ignore the remaining districts, ones where both models consider the district safe for either Ds or Rs.
-While there might be great long term reasons to invest in candidates there, we don’t see the value in the near-term.
-Even for bench-building work, we’d much rather see it in districts on the “plausible suprises” list.
-Also, some categories in some states are empty, so we omit those tables altogether.